purarue/cstimer-save-server/README.md

 ### bleanser

 I use the `-timestamp` flag, which means the directory this saves to gets pretty large pretty quickly.
-To remove duplicate/'useless' data, I have a [bleanser (backup cleaner) module](https://github.com/seanbreckenridge/bleanser) which removes any files which don't include any new/unique data:
+To remove duplicate/'useless' data, I have a [bleanser (backup cleanser) module](https://github.com/seanbreckenridge/bleanser) which removes any files which don't include any new/unique data:

 ```
 [ ~ ] $ python3 -m bleanser_sean.modules.cstimer prune ~/data/cubing/cstimer --remove --yes